-(a) The Employer shall pay an employee reporting to work as required by the Employer a minimum in any one day of four (4) hours' pay unless his or her work does not commence or is suspended, because of reasons completely beyond the control of the Employer, in which case a minimum two (2) hours pay applies.

-(b) The Employer shall pay a school student reporting for work on his/her school day as required by the Employer his/her regular wage for the entire period spent at the place of work, with a minimum in any one (1) day of two (2) hours pay, whether or not he/she commences work.
+- (a) The Employer shall pay an employee reporting to work as required by the Employer a minimum in any one day of four (4) hours' pay unless his or her work does not commence or is suspended, because of reasons completely beyond the control of the Employer, in which case a minimum two (2) hours pay applies. - (b) The Employer shall pay a school student reporting for work on their school day as required by the Employer their regular wage for the entire period spent at the place of work, with a minimum in any one (1) day of two (2) hours pay, whether or not they commence work.